jcftang/jcftang.github.com/content/about.md

 ## Summary

-Jimmy Tang is a software engineer at Logentries within Rapid7.
-He has worked on Quantum Biosystems, Digital Repository of Ireland and a number of grid storage systems in the HPC Europa 1 and 2 programs, developing management and storage solutions for numerical computing.
+Jimmy Tang is a HPC SRE at Voysis.
+He has worked at Logentries within Rapid7, Quantum Biosystems, Digital Repository of Ireland and a number of grid storage systems in the HPC Europa 1 and 2 programs, developing management and storage solutions for numerical computing.
 He has also participated in the development and deployment of the infrastructure for the Irish African Partnership, 1641 Depositions, IITAC, eINIS and a number of other research projects.

 Jimmy has extensive knowledge in the development, deployment and maintenance of large-scale storage and computer systems.
 He has in